FilthyPitDog/gentoo-stuff/README.md

-  - My in sync Portage directory & Kernel for a Stable Gentoo x86-64 EFI, Ryzen ZenVer1, AMDGPU, OpenRC, Gnome-*Light*, X11, Pipewire based system configuration.
+  - My in sync Portage directory & Kernel for ~amd64 (testing / unstable) Gentoo x86-64 EFI, OpenRC, Gnome-*Light*, Wayland, Pipewire based system configuration.
 With optimizations for speed and gaming performance in mind...

   - /etc/portage files included in this repo, could serve as drop-in replacements for others with similar hardware setups.
 It should also be noted, the PER-Package build environments are portable and modular, they should work with most Gentoo based systems with LLVM/Clang installed, (upon setting a few values mentioned below)